 Balance Exercise

-They don’t all need to be done every day, but variety helps keep the body fit and healthy, and makes exercise interesting.
-You can do a variety of exercises to keep the body fit and healthy and to keep your physical activity routine exciting.
-Many different types of exercises can improve strength, endurance, flexibility, and balance.
-For example, practicing yoga can improve your balance, strength, and flexibility.
+All four types of exercise don’t need to be done every day, but variety helps keep the body fit and healthy and makes your exercise routine interesting.
+Many different types of exercises can improve strength, endurance, flexibility and balance.
+For example, practicing yoga can improve your balance, strength and flexibility.
 A lot of lower-body strength-training exercises also will improve your balance.

 Having good balance is important for many activities we do every day, such as walking and going up and down the stairs.
-Exercises that improve balance can help prevent falls, a common problem in older adults and stroke patients.
+Exercises that improve balance can help prevent falls, a common problem in older adults and stroke survivors.
 They can also benefit those who are obese since weight is not always carried or distributed evenly throughout the body.
 A loss of balance can occur when standing or moving suddenly.
-Often we are not fully aware that we may have weak balance until we try balance exercises.
+Often, we are not fully aware that we may have weak balance until we try balance exercises.

 How much do I need?